Pathfinders Community Theater Program:

 FAQs

-• Complete the registration form (see #2 above) and you will receive an email.
-Please arrive with the Medical Emergency Form and Liability Waiver signed (please don’t send these via email) or we will print these out for you when you arrive.
+Complete the registration form (see #2 above) and you will receive an email.
+Please fill out the Liability Waiver and Photo/Video Release Form.
+Then, please arrive with the Medical Emergency Form and Liability Waiver signed (please don’t send these via email) or we will print these out for you when you arrive.

-• While this is allowed, especially for safety or medical reasons, we encourage parents/caregivers to socialize with each other and allow this time to be an opportunity for the member to practice independence as they explore creativity, social interactions, and friendship on their own.
-They are in experienced and caring hands.
+Yes, this is allowed.
+Especially for safety or medical reasons, we encourage parents/caregivers to socialize with each other and allow this time to be an opportunity for the member to practice independence as they explore creativity, social interactions, and friendship on their own.